mturnwall/developer_exercise/README.md

 ## Purpose

-Create a basic photo ordering tool based on the images and JavaScript include provided.
+Create a basic photo ordering tool based on the images provided.
 Thumbnails of the images should display in the order dictated by the include using a grid-based layout, and should be re-orderable by dragging the images to their desired position.

 ## Requirements